4rr4y/ctf-writeups/2023_AmateursCTF/Rev_Volcano.md

 ![Volcano value Check](images/rev_volcano2.png)

-Observe that a value needs to be 18 to 26 bits to be considered a volcano.
+Observe that a value needs to have between 18 to 26 bits (inclusive) set to '1' to be considered a volcano.

 Step 3 - The check for `B` being same as `V` via `P` is as follows: